 As the woman’s menstrual cycle progresses, hormone levels fluctuate.
 Hormone surges cause the woman’s body to exhibit physical signs and symptoms, indicators of the hormonal changes that are happening internally.
-Other NFP methods teach women how to interpret these signals to help identify the days leading up to ovulation and the days following ovulation.
-The most significant external fertile signs include: the presence, absence, consistency, and quality of cervical mucus; shifts in a women’s basal body temperature; and the changing position of a woman’s cervix
+Other NFP methods teach women how to interpret these symptoms to help identify the days leading up to ovulation and the days following ovulation.
+The most significant external fertile signs include: the presence, absence, consistency, and quality of cervical mucus; shifts in a women’s basal body temperature; and the changing position of a woman’s cervix.

 How is the Marquette Method Different?

 The Marquette Method of NFP is different than most other methods of NFP because it involves monitoring the reproductive hormone levels themselves rather than the symptoms of changing hormones.